April 2026

 Generally speaking, in the world of commodities, supply can often be increased: more minerals mined, more corn grown, and more guitars built.
 In the world of original Bigsby instruments, however, the supply is frozen in time.

-Unlike the familiar top brands that produce thousands of units, Paul Bigsby was a solo craftsman.
-Born in Elgin, Illinois, in 1899, Bigsby spent his 68 years innovating and producing some of the world’s most unique musical instruments, hardware, and components.
+Unlike the familiar top brands who produce thousands of units, Paul Bigsby was a solo craftsman.
+Born in Elgin, Illinois, in 1899, Bigsby spent his 68 years of life innovating and producing the world’s most unique musical instruments, hardware, and components.
 It is estimated that fewer than 50 standard electric guitars were ever built, along with a handful of lap-steels and one-offs.
 Because most surviving instruments are housed in museums or "forever" collections, they seldom appear on the open market.

 Having produced the first “modern” solid-body electric guitar, Bigsby also pioneered the “6-in-line” tuner arrangement.
 Perhaps you’ve seen an instrument or two with this sleek design?
 (In walks Leo—but that’s another story.)

 Often overlooked, Bigsby also pioneered the through-body stringing method, which afforded players massive tone benefits and increased sustain.
-For the final appointment, you’d better bet on that beautiful patented Bigsby Vibrato (Patent No. USD169120S).
+But for the final appointment, let's keep the strings on the instruments top.. and you know we're talking that beautiful patented Bigsby Vibrato (Patent No. USD169120S).
 All of these industry firsts, encompassed in one stunning six-string work of art, would have set you back roughly $550 between 1948 and 1959.
 Adjusted for inflation, you’d be looking at roughly $7,552 in today’s money.

 Now, let’s take a stroll across the street...
 Wall Street.